0422 428 584

 If you’re running compute-intensive operations, this creates both cost implications and potential regulatory exposure around energy consumption.
 Companies with strong ESG commitments will face increasing scrutiny about the sustainability of their AI infrastructure choices.

-The AI Safety Institute: Australia’s New Compliance Benchmark
+The AI Safety Institute: Australia’s new compliance benchmark

-Core Functions
+Core functions

-Strategic Positioning
+Strategic positioning

-As legal experts note, consumer trust in AI technologies currently remains relatively low in Australia.
 The AISI aims to address this trust gap through clear standards and oversight.
-Businesses that can demonstrate alignment with these emerging standards will be better positioned when clients and partners conduct vendor due diligence.
+Businesses that demonstrate alignment with emerging standards will be better positioned when clients and partners conduct vendor due diligence.

 Marketing and operations teams need to think beyond generative AI tools and consider how automated decision-making systems get governed.
 If you’re using AI for personalization, customer segmentation, pricing decisions, or workforce management, you need frameworks for managing how those systems operate.